sharwari09/sp19-281-mavericks/ProjectJournal.md

 4. Book event - (Owner: Sayali)<br/>
 ![Book Event Microservice](images/bookevents-service.png)
    - This microservice handles booking of an event on our app.
-   - The user can book the ticket and process it with payment
+   - The user can choose number of the seats and register for the event.
    - The service will contain API implementation of booking the events and storing them into the MongoDB cluster.
 5. Dashboard - Arihant <br/>
 ![Dashboard Microservice](images/dashboard-service.png)